 After all, questions De Waal:

 De Waal’s arguments, backed by accumulating research as they are, are difficult to ignore for advocates of top-down moral frameworks.
-That morality is grounded in emotional intuition may be an alien concept in theology and philosophy; but it is an intuitive one in day-to-day lived experience - and a research-backed one in biology.
+That morality is grounded in emotional intuition may be an unpopular idea for lovers of reason like Immanuel Kant, but it is an unarguable one for followers of Hume, an intuitive one in day-to-day lived experience — and a research-backed one in biology.

 Even if you are unconvinced by De Waal's arguments, The Bonobo and the Atheist remains a fascinating read, packed full of interesting and sometimes hilarious animal studies on fairness — not least this one regarding an outraged monkey absolutely refusing to eat cucumber slices on seeing his partner receive grapes.

-As De Waal puts it, if nothing else, his bottom-up, biology-driven approach to morality acts as an important counterweight to top-down views:
+As De Waal puts it, if nothing else, his Humean, bottom-up, biology-driven approach to morality acts as an important counterweight to top-down, hyper-religious or hyper-‘rational’ views: